mompho/Battleship-Game/README.md

 # ⚓ Battleship Game — Java

 A fully featured, terminal-based Battleship game written in Java.
 Play a classic 1v1 game of naval strategy against a computer opponent that hunts your ships intelligently.
 Built entirely from scratch using core Java with no external libraries.
+(Currently adding Java GUI)

 ---